IloveNooodles/binotify/README.md

 # Binotify - Spotify like app

 Binotify is a spotify like monolithic web application made using PHP and vanilla html css js.
-This app This repository is made to fulfill Tugas Besar 1 Pengembangan Aplikasi Berbasis Web IF3110 2022/2023.
+This app This repository is made to fulfill Tugas Besar 1 dan Tugas Besar 2 Pengembangan Aplikasi Berbasis Web IF3110 2022/2023.
 This app is also using docker for easy of use and same environment.
 Also includes with mysql and phpmyadmin for easier database management.
 This app have auth feature, see list of song and albums, searching, and many more.
 Currently this app supports thee role admin, user, and guest mode.

 Made with ❤ with